SummerSlam (2021): Background

 As part of SummerSlam Week, WWE held a multi-day tryout in the Las Vegas area to sign new wrestlers to developmental contracts.
-Additionally, following John Cena's return to WWE at the previous PPV, Money in the Bank, the company began a tour titled the "Summer of Cena."
+Additionally, following John Cena's return to WWE at the previous event, Money in the Bank, the company began a tour titled the "Summer of Cena".
 The tour had Cena appearing on Raw, SmackDown, and at WWE Live events in the weeks leading up to and including SummerSlam.
 WWE also partnered with TikTok to host a contest to select one guest ring announcer for SummerSlam.
 Music producer and disc jockey Valentino Khan opened the event with a musical performance.
 Following the event, actress, comedian, and author Tiffany Haddish hosted the official SummerSlam afterparty; additionally, WWE made a donation in support of her foster care charity, the She Ready Foundation.

 SummerSlam was held on the same night as the Manny Pacquiao vs. Yordenis Ugás boxing match, which took place at the nearby T-Mobile Arena.
 WWE planned for SummerSlam to end before the card's main event, so that those attending in-person would have enough time to travel from Allegiant Stadium to T-Mobile Arena in time for the fight, and to avoid counterprogramming for PPV watchers who ordered both shows.
 SummerSlam ended just as Pacquiao made his entrance.